MediaUncovered/NewsAnalysis/README.md

 ```
 pip install -r requirements.txt
 ```
-Add models directory:
+Add models and data directory:
 ```
 mkdir models
 ```

 ## Word Embeddings
 - *newsAnalysis/createDatabase.py* accesses a SQL database to write the first n articles with information about title, text, the date of publication, article and newspaper id to a csv file.To connect to the database provide its name, host, port, user and password have to be provided.

 - *newsAnalysis/Model.py* trains a word embedding, fasttext or word2vec, based on documents stored in a csv file.
   Google generated analogies that show how well a model has learnt the relations in a specific field, e.g.
   *Tokyo:Japan::Oslo:Norway*, *sister:brother::niece:nephew*, etc. Besides semantic relations also word forms are tested, e.g. *sleeping:slept::dancing:danced*, *cool:coolest::weird:weirdest*, etc. With *evaluate()* the results of the trained word embedding model are displayed
   Storing a model in a tsv file enable its visualization with the [tensorflow embedding proyector]( ://projector.tensorflow.org/).

 ## Visualisation
  For the visualisation of the word embedding model the standalone version of the [tensorflow embedding projector](https://github.com/tensorflow/embedding-projector-standalone) is used.